keboola/connection-docs/management/limits/index.md

 with mixed backends).

 ### GoodData
-If you use [GoodData BI](https://www.gooddata.com/) provisioned by Keboola, the *Limits* page will also show limits to your GoodData project.
+If you use [GoodData BI](https://www.gooddata.com/) provisioned by Keboola, the **Limits** page will also show limits to your GoodData project.
 These limits are again soft limits.
-The production project switch shows whether you are using a [*demo* or a *production* project](/writers/gooddata).
+The production project switch shows whether you are using a [demo or production project](/writers/gooddata).
 The demo project is provided free of charge.

 {: .image-popup}
 ![Screenshot - GoodData Limits](/management/limits/limits-2.png)

 ## Platform Limits
-Apart from the business limits, there are limitations of what Keboola Connection platform can take.
+Apart from the business limits, there are limitations of **what Keboola Connection platform can take**.
 These limits are either defined by the underlying technologies, or by what we believe is the correct use of the platform.
-The technical platform limits are non-negotiable and cannot be upgraded by upgrading the project.
-Nonetheless, we certainly would like [to hear if you hit them](mailto:support@keboola.com).
-The platform limits may be soft limits or hard limits.
+The technical platform limits are **non-negotiable** and **cannot be upgraded** by updating the contract.
+Nonetheless, we certainly would like to hear if you hit them.

+The platform limits may be **soft** limits or **hard** limits.
+They are also likely to change (improve) over time as the development continues, and often can be mitigated by a good project design.
+Contact us for advice if you are concerned about any of them!

 For example, the [Redshift backend](/storage/#backend-properties) allows the maximum table cell size of 64kB.
-This is a hard limit and nothing can be done about it (except for using the Snowflake backend).
+This is a hard limit and nothing can be done about it as long as Redshift is a hard requirement (the Snowflake backend can take larger cells).

 As another example, you should not have more than 200 tables in a single bucket.
 This is a soft limit related to how we believe the Storage component should be used.
-Nothing prevents you from exceeding that limit, but the component performance may degrade.
+Nothing prevents you from exceeding that limit but the component performance may degrade.

-The full list of the platform limits is available as a [separate document](https://docs.google.com/a/keboola.com/spreadsheets/d/1SqUE6vS5Nq0MmB6Kdw5DyuPjlbyXJ0zMDoGDU5cOfSI/edit?usp=sharing).
+The **full list of the platform limits** is available as a [separate document](https://docs.google.com/a/keboola.com/spreadsheets/d/1SqUE6vS5Nq0MmB6Kdw5DyuPjlbyXJ0zMDoGDU5cOfSI/edit?usp=sharing).